ibm-cloud-docs/power-iaas/network-architecture-WIP.md

 Use the following network architecture for enterprise connectivity when you don’t require the BYOIP feature.

   1. Connect your enterprise network to the IBM Cloud network by using the Direct-Link service.
-Any [Direct-Link](https://cloud.ibm.com/docs/dl?topic=dl-dl-about#overview-of-direct-link-offerings) offerings can be used for this connectivity.
+Any [Direct-Link](https://cloud.ibm.com/docs/dl?topic=dl-dl-about#overview-of-direct-link-offerings) offerings can be used for this connectivity and configure GRE tunnel on it.
   2. In the IBM Cloud network, use an Edge Gateway device to connect and to control routing between IBM Cloud and the Power Systems Virtual Server location.
   3. Connect the IBM Power Systems Virtual Server to the IBM Cloud network by using the Direct Link Connect service.